How to Use Guidelines When the Auditor Challenges You

 values, risk stratification, process of care, response to care, documentation, etc. Again, guidelines

-• Nearly all guidelines, including the OSCA Guidelines (which is nothing more than a more
+are not cookbooks with rigid dosages for treatment. - Nearly all guidelines, including the OSCA Guidelines (which is nothing more than a more

 readable distillation of Mercy), ACOEM, ODG, Milliman and Roberston, etc., are based upon the